haturatu/webpsh/README.md

 - Converts PNG, JPG, and JPEG images to WebP format
 - Skips already converted files
-- Processes files in parallel for better performance
 - Creates destination directory if it doesn't exist

 ## Usage